 Reporting Sexual Assault to NEC Administrators

-As mentioned above, students who wish to maintain strict confidentiality are encouraged to report acts of sexual assault to NEC Health and Counseling Services.
+As mentioned above, students who wish to maintain strict confidentiality are encouraged to report acts of sexual assault to the NEC Health and Counseling Center.
 Visits are confidential and medical records will only be released without your consent if subpoenaed by a court of law.

 Students are also encouraged to report acts of sexual assault to any of the following NEC administrators who have been educated in the rights of and services available for victims:

-- Thomas Handel; Dean of Students and Title IX Coordinator for Student against Student Sexual Assault
+Title IX Coordinator for Student against Student Sexual Assault and Alternate Chair of Sexual Misconduct Disciplinary Committee

 Office of Student Services (St. Botolph Building, room 224)